Taking your bike on the train this Autumn

 It is also advisable to check whether the station you’re getting on at has step-free access, or check how many flights of stairs you may need to carry the bike up and down (it might make sense to start or end your journey at different stations if this is a problem).
 Alternatively, you can ask station staff for help getting your bike on and off the train.

 Similarly, prepare for getting your bike into the storage space being more of a hassle than anticipated – most bikes are stored vertically, which can be difficult to achieve if you have a heavy bike or there are lots of people onboard.
 Again, you can ask for help here from station staff, but it may help to get used to lifting your bike upright, as well as taking off any panniers or baskets that may stop the bike from fitting in.

 Another option is to ship your bike via a courier service, with some companies doing this for less than £30, but in the spirit of being green, it is always best to leave cars out of it.
 If you can’t get your bike on the train, then many stations offer secure bicycle parking free of charge (some of the larger stations around the country are introducing Cycle Hubs which may require a one-off fee for access, including a electronic fob to store your bike there.)

-Trains can expand your cycling ambitions, as can having an electric bike (the ARCC Intelligent Drive Pod has a potential range of up to 75km depending on the battery used and, when equipped with a spare battery holder or the ARCC Brompton bag conversion, is only really limited by how many extra batteries you can carry).
+Trains can expand your cycling ambitions, as can having an electric bike (the ARCC Intelligent Drive Pod has a potential range of up to 52km with the 6.0 Ah Bosch battery and, when equipped with a spare battery holder or the ARCC folding bike bag conversion, is only really limited by how many extra batteries you can carry).